AmyOShea/MS3-Cocktail-Hour/TESTING.md

 + *I want to be able to add a recipe to the pre-determined collections.*

-Once the user has been directed to the upload page, the first option is to choose which catagories they would like their recipe to be added to:
+Once the user has been directed to the upload page, the first option is to choose which categories they would like their recipe to be added to:

 ![testing from user stories](static/images/README/Testing/testing-09.png)